haslab/LangSMC/docs/source/sp-semantics.rst

 Single-party semantics
 ========================

-The single-pary semantics class is parameterised by a language and should establish how programs written in that language are animated as if they were being executed in a idealized way by a TTP.
+The single-pary semantics class is parameterised by a language ``L`` and should establish how programs written in that language are animated as if they were being executed in a idealized way by a TTP.

-Our sigle-party semantics formalization is based on adversarial code, influenced by the UC model.
+Our single-party semantics formalization is based on adversarial code, influenced by the UC model.
 Program evaluation is managed by an *environment*, that can provide inputs to the program being interpreted and also collect outputs at any time.